acpmasquerade/ushahidi-sample-data/README.md

 Available Formats
 =================
 I will try to provide data in several formats and if possible separately for different versions.
+The proposed formats for now are :
+* MySQL
+* CSV (CSV zip bundle for each table)

 Want to participate ?
 =====================